WianVos/xlr-lm-rtc-art-plugin/README.md

 This plugin is capable of building an xldeploy dar file (deployment archive file) from components pulled from several sources and uploading that dar file to a specified xl-deploy instances.
 It does this by combining several steps in a xl-release phase while making use of an external "build" server.

+## TODO
+- fix username password keyfile issue
+- make the create darpackage emmit it's settings so that the rest of the jobs wil automaticly pick up the correct settings
+- document and clean code

 ## Use case
 Liberty Mutual (the client) has the need to build a dar file out of ear files which are stored in artifactory and so called config (xl-deploy ci's which do not contain any actual tangeble artifacts)